Jmg-21/mycreations/PCMN/README.md

 # PHILIPPINES CHILDEN MINISTRY NETWORK

-<p>Create using PHP as Programming Language and HTML/CSS as the Fontend in CodeIgniter Framework</p>
+<p>Created using PHP as Programming Language  CodeIgniter Framework and HTML/CSS as the Fontend</p>